franktranvantu/js-create-media-player-with-mediaelementjs/README.md

-MediaElement.js allows you to offer a consistent experience with audio and video across browsers.
+HTML lets us add audio and video elements with relative ease, and browsers give us pretty good players right out of the box.

-You can also customize the players to your heart's content.
+Why, then would we want to install a separate library to help us manage media playback?

-Let's learn how to use MediaElement.js to share audio and video with your users.
+Find out here!